Village perchée en haut de la vallée du Lotvue aérienne de Calvignac | © Cyril Novello

 ©Jeu de piste numérique Calvignac Appli Baludik

-Thanks to the Baludik application, travel back in time and discover the village of Calvignac and its landscaped geosite!
-The route is punctuated by markers and illustrations to help you observe and understand the formation of the rock layers, which were superimposed over 170 million years ago.
+Use the Baludik application to travel back in time and discover the village of Calvignac and its geosite!
+The route is punctuated by markers and illustrations to help you observe and understand the formation of the layers of rock that were superimposed over 170 million years ago.
 Download the app and get on board a time machine!

 Sam & Falko